surtarso/es-theme-urcade/tools/README.md

 ### General
 - The **search term** wont care about caps.
 "Mario" or "mario" will get same hits.
 Remeber to quote terms with spaces in CLI mode.
 - The **collection name** has two format options: Themed and Unthemed (list).
   - **Themed** collections folder name and collection name must match.
-If your theme has a folder for Sonic collection called 'sonic_col', the collection name MUST be 'sonic_col'.
+If your theme has a folder for Sonic collection called `sonic_col`, the collection name MUST be `sonic_col`.
   - **Unthemed** collection will be shown as a list, so you can name it as you want.
-Ex.: "Sonic, the hedgehog - Collection".
+Ex.: `"Sonic, the hedgehog - Collection"`.
 Just remember to use quotes in names with spaces in CLI mode
-- The **output collection file** will be properly formated as **custom-your_collection_name.cfg** on the same location the script was executed (Unless requested to be moved to the default collection folder (GUI only))
+- The **output collection file** will be properly formated as **`custom-your_collection_name.cfg`** on the same location the script was executed (Unless requested to be moved to the default collection folder (GUI only))
+- To create genre-based custom collections you can add multiple game titles to the same collection.
+For example, to create a fighting collection you can search multiple times for different fighting games and always add them to the same collection named 'fighting'. **If using the GUI, dont move the collection to Emulation Station's default folder until you're done.**

 ### Notes
 - **For obvious reasons, this script will not work for arcade games using mame naming convention.**